 The Cathedral stands stunningly above the Praça da Sé, which is one of Sao Paulo’s most famous hallmarks and also the social center of the city.
 There is a route that leads to the Neo-Gothic central point through typical Latin American vegetation and beautiful pools.
 Throughout the interior, the columns incorporate Brazil’s agricultural and animal culture in a tribute to their homeland.
 Underneath the altar lies a mysterious underground tomb.

 While the industrial hall of this market is enormous, it resembles pretty little with traditional markets today as it serves only as a place to entertain tourists (not just tourists from abroad, but locals too).
 There is a good selection of non-typical fruits at this store, but the prices are way too high.

 Additionally, there are several bakeries and eating houses with high costs.
-By the way, the prices still don’t seem that bad as the fruits and vegetables.
+By the way, the prices still don’t seem as bad as the fruits and vegetables.
 A Mortadella sandwich at Municipal Market should not be missed if you are interested in a traditional snack.
 In addition to its taste, this cuisine is also known for its size.
 It is pretty difficult to eat the sandwich alone because of its size!